Silence

 He extends his right palm, facing up, in the way that a child greets an elder.

-And I place my right palm on top of his for a moment.
+Then I place my right palm on top of his.

 A burst of energy passes between us.